420blaze420/tape0002/README.md

 #### Installed and configured access points
 * Access points will be installed in designated areas around the campus to support 100% indoor coverage and at minimum 95% outdoor coverage.
-* Designated areas will be determined through the use a signal strength heat map under the project managers discretion.
+* Designated areas will be determined through the use of a signal strength heat map under the project managers discretion.
 * Access points will be placed in a manner of which increases signal strength in low signal strength areas.

 #### Network diagram